iamazar/syslog4sonoma/README.md

 - The syslog server's IP address or hostname

 Quick start:
--Login to Sonoma NTP Device
+- Login to Sonoma NTP Device
--Download and Upload the "syslog4sonoma.sh" file to the NTP device.
+- Download and Upload the "syslog4sonoma.sh" file to the NTP device.
--Give execute permission: "chmod +x syslog4sonoma.sh" -Execute it: "./syslog4sonoma.sh"
+- Give execute permission: "chmod +x syslog4sonoma.sh"
+- Execute it: "./syslog4sonoma.sh"

 Please note:
 - This script is provided as is and is not officially supported by Sonoma.